Superman/Shazam!: The Return of Black Adam: Plot

 Upon arriving outside, Billy confronts Adam and, upon saying Shazam's name, is instantly transformed by a bolt of lightning into an adult superhero version of himself codenamed Captain Marvel, with the transformation being reversed in the same manner.
 As Captain Marvel and Superman join forces to battle Adam in the skies, Adam, realizing he cannot defeat both of them, destroys a dam that threatens to flood the city.
 While Superman diverts the flood, Adam takes a motorist as hostage and tells Captain Marvel to surrender himself in his mortal form to secure her release.
 He complies, only for Adam to throw his hostage into the sky and silence Billy before he can attempt to rescue her.
 The woman is then rescued by Superman, who attacks Adam and frees Billy, allowing Billy to transform back into Captain Marvel and quickly defeat Adam.

-Just as Shazam is about to kill him in a blind rage, Superman intervenes and forces Billy to recognize that he must be better than Adam; the villain angrily declares that only death will stop him just as the homeless man reappears and reveals himself to be Billy's guardian angel Tawky Tawny.
+Just as Captain Marvel is about to kill him in a blind rage, Superman intervenes and forces Billy to recognize that he must be better than Adam; the villain angrily declares that only death will stop him just as the homeless man reappears and reveals himself to be Billy's guardian angel Tawky Tawny.
 Tawky reverts to his true form as a tiger and threatens to have the Wizard banish Adam even further across the universe.
 Unwilling to be banished again, Adam shouts "SHAZAM!", reverting to the mortal Teth-Adam and dying from old age.

 Days later, Billy reads Clark's article on the newspaper when the same bullies he encountered earlier confront him.
 They try to intimidate him into saying just one word before they attack, but Billy simply smiles and a bolt of lightning strikes, implying he has said "SHAZAM!" and transformed into Captain Marvel once more.